 What can drugs or alcohol do to the body?
-Many negative things from a physical stand point.
-Alcohol(which has the scientific composition of a type of poison)alone can contribute to gastrointestinal problems, blood thinning, bursting of blood vessels, heart issues, bloating, rapid increase in appearance of age especially in women, libido or sexual health issue, any number of other issues and of course the big two, cirrhosis of the liver and wet brain.
-Cirrhosis of the liver, if not treated immediately(and even then if it is in late stage)is almost always fatal and wet brain is when your brain reverts to an almost infantile or lower status of functioning.
-A person with wet brain will never live independently again and would be full reliant on care taking for the rest of their life.
+Many negative things from a physical standpoint.
+Alcohol(which has the scientific composition of a type of poison)alone can contribute to gastrointestinal problems, blood thinning, bursting of blood vessels, heart issues, bloating, rapid increase in the appearance of age especially in women, libido or sexual health issue, any number of other issues and of course the big two, cirrhosis of the liver and wet brain.
+Cirrhosis of the liver, if not treated immediately(and even then if it is in late-stage)is almost always fatal and wet brain is when your brain reverts to an almost infantile or lower status of functioning.
+A person with a wet brain will never live independently again and would be full reliant on caretaking for the rest of their life.
 Other drugs have different effects but almost all of them are pretty brutal.
-Crystal Meth can and usually leads to loss of teeth and facial, self inflicted picking scars and wounds.
-Cocaine use can ruin and eliminate all the cartalidge in a person’s nose.
-Heroin use can cause jaundice of the liver, marijuana can cause harm to lungs, and on and on.
+Crystal Meth can and usually leads to loss of teeth and facial, self-inflicted picking scars and wounds.
+Cocaine use can ruin and eliminate all the cartilage in a person’s nose.
+Heroin use can cause jaundice of the liver, marijuana can cause harm to the lungs, and on and on.
 Again the list is long but you get the point.
-Drug and alcohol use, especially long term and frequent will lead to negative physical consequences.
+Drug and alcohol use, especially long-term and frequent will lead to negative physical consequences.
 It is not a matter of if, only when.
-This is way many in the field refer to addiction and alcoholism as a fatal disease.
+This is why many in the field refer to addiction and alcoholism as a fatal disease.

 What about detox or quitting?
-Well, while most drugs will cause unpleasant withdrawal symptoms(heroin or opiate abuse being the most famous), there is actually little documented danger in coming off of most drugs(do not confuse this with medical advice.
+Well, while most drugs will cause unpleasant withdrawal symptoms(heroin or opiate abuse being the most famous), there is actually a little documented danger in coming off of most drugs(do not confuse this with medical advice.
 I am not a doctor.
 Please at least consult a doctor prior to stopping any drug use).
-What many people don’t know however, because of it’s effects on the body and brain, is that alcohol detox can be fatal.
-An alcoholic or an suspected alcoholic should always be evaluated by a medical doctor before attempting to stop using alcohol.
-Benzodiazapines such as valium or xanax is the other class of drugs that absolutely require medical supervision to come off of.
-Please remember this when helping yourself or loved one.
+What many people don’t know, however, because of its effects on the body and brain, is that alcohol detox can be fatal.
+An alcoholic or a suspected alcoholic should always be evaluated by a medical doctor before attempting to stop using alcohol.
+Benzodiazepines such as valium or Xanax are the other class of drugs that absolutely require medical supervision to come off of.
+Please remember this when helping yourself or a loved one.

-As you can see alcohol and drugs can take a major toll on our physical well being.
+As you can see alcohol and drugs can take a major toll on our physical well-being.
 We didn’t even brush the surface of how poorly addicts and alcoholics maintain a healthy diet or any exercise regiment.
-You can use your best thinking to figure out, it’s not very good.
-Taco Bell at 4am 5 days a week and running from the police are not what we have in mind when we mention a healthy diet and exercise!
+You can use your best thinking to figure out it, it’s not very good.
+Taco Bell at 4 am 5 days a week and running from the police is not what we have in mind when we mention a healthy diet and exercise!
 Again, please use the internet, talk to professionals, and access other sources of information to learn what you can do to help your loved one in their physical recovery.
 I can’t wait until next month when we can talk about some of the positives that recovery has on our physical selves.

 Try to stay cool and have a great summer!